Babak Forouraghi, Ph.D.

 Intended for professionals who are interested in improving their knowledge in cybersecurity issues and techniques, this program is offered entirely online and a background in computer science is not required.

 Today there are more computing jobs than qualified people to fill them in the United States.
 The US Bureau of Labor Statistics projects that employment prospects for experts such as information security analysts will grow 28 percent from 2016 to 2026, much faster than the average of 7 percent for all occupations.

 Merit-based scholarships are available the first semester of study to eligible students accepted into the program.
 For questions regarding the requirements to qualify for the scholarship, please contact the graduate admissions office.

-Students who successfully complete the Cybersecurity Certificate program with a GPA of 3.0 or higher may take five additional courses to receive a master’s degree in cybersecurity.
-These students must submit an application to matriculate into the Cybersecurity M.S. program.
+The Cybersecurity degree is a stackable program, meaning if you successfully complete the Cybersecurity Certificate program with a GPA of 3.0 or higher, you can take just five additional courses to receive a master’s degree in cybersecurity.
+You must submit an application to matriculate into the Cybersecurity M.S. program.

 Professor and Chair

 9 credits per semester

 $972 per credit (2019-2020); $50 fee (per course)